ZsomborHajzer/AppDev/readme.md

 4. Restarting the game
     - When you would like to restart a game, make sure everyone disconnects and fully closes the application.
     - When you start the game again, it will cause you to be dropped into a newly started game.

+## Nefeli's TimeSheet
+    - There was a mix up when inputting her hours.
+    - The issues were closed, but hours were not correctly logged.
+    - This has resulted in incorrect dates regarding certain tasks.